Please note, by joining this workshop you are agreeing to follow the UKRN code of conduct.

-This training will enable you to tailor and deliver a workshop which would teach your colleagues how and why to post preprints as a part of their everyday workflow.
+This training will enable you to tailor and deliver a workshop which would teach your colleagues how and why to publish research open access as a part of their everyday workflow.
 You will receive training in:

-You don’t have to be an expert in Open Research or in delivering workshops – you just need a bit of practical experience of posting preprints yourself, and some enthusiasm.
+You don’t have to be an expert in Open Research or in delivering workshops – you just need a bit of practical experience or knowledge about publishing open access, and some enthusiasm.
 We’ll help you with tailoring the workshop to cover your approach, and provide training on how to deliver it.

-The course will take place over one full da, and will be held in person at the University of Bristol, exact location TBC.
+The course will take place over one full day, and will be held in person at the University of Bristol, Priory Road Complex.

 09:00 – Introduction